pburkholder/eponymous-principles/presentation.md

 ![right, fit](./media/GodelEscherBach_well_loved.jpg)

-^TEXT: Then: Hofstader's Law may not be a  meme law, nor are laws that are corollarys to it, can straddle between meme laws and useful laws.
+^TEXT: Then: Hofstader's Law may not be a meme law, straddle between meme laws and useful laws.

 ---

 # Whong's Law

 "Every government agency, everywhere is working on a “new system”; It will solve all of their data problems and will be ready to use in 18-24 months."

-* _Chris Whong, 2018_
+-- _Chris Whong, 2018_

 * Mnemonic: Data throng done long?
 Wrong, says Whong.

-^The timeline here is key.
-In six months, the system will still be 18-24 months away.
-That system diagram we saw in the beginning?
-How far from completion do you think it way.
-(Pause) 18-24 months.

 * See also: Gall's Law, Pareto Principle

+^The timeline here is key. system will still be 18-24 months away.
 ^Predictive value: If you come across this: insist that is solve 1 problem for 1 user in 1 month.
 (The TTS DevTools team is living this with their work on Rails Template)

 ---

 # Quiz Time

+[.column]
+* Galls' Law
+* Conway's Law
+* Brooks' Law
+* Jevon's Paradox
+* Pareto Principle

+[.column]
+* Chesterton's Fence
+* Hanlon's Law
+* Cunningham's Law
+* Hofstatder's Law
+* Whong's Law

+^ I'm going to count down from three, and you'll call out the answer.
+Are you ready for a quiz?
+3,2,1, .....
+(Try again)

 ---